AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/cloud-cli.md

 ## Git commands

 You may notice that some of these commands are similar to Git commands.
 The `magento-cloud` commands directly connect to the Git-based Cloud project with additional features.
-If you create a branch without using the `magento-cloud` CLI, it is not "activated" and will not automatically build when you push changes to the remote environment.
+If you create a branch without using the `magento-cloud` CLI, it is not "activated" and does not automatically build when you push changes to the remote environment.
 The `magento-cloud` CLI command includes activation.

-To create a new branch, use the `magento-cloud` command so the branch is activated.
+To create a branch, use the `magento-cloud` command so the branch is activated.

 ```bash
 magento-cloud environment:branch <NAME> <PARENT_BRANCH>